What is a BHCC?

 3. Advocate and support local providers by sharing relevant information and best practices to improve the quality of services.

-Please note that SCBHCC is NOT a health services provider, but instead a convener of partners who collectively provide services for individuals within our region.
+Please note that SCBHN is NOT a health services provider, but instead a convener of partners who collectively provide services for individuals within our region.
 If you or someone you know needs help with a behavioral health issue, such as mental illness or addiction, the following crisis hotlines, and mobile teams are qualified to link you with effective treatment options.

 - Broome County Crisis Center- 607-762-2302